 Compile using make and submit the supplied batch script benchio.pbs to the reserved course queue.
-As distributed, this selects 1 node (i.e. 24 cores) and runs the code once on 16 cores.
+As distributed, this selects 8 nodes (i.e. 192 cores) and runs the code on 24, 48, 96 and 192 cores in turn.

 Note that the program measures weak scaling, i.e. the array dimensions specified are those for the local array.
 This is simply replicated across processes, and hence the total data size (i.e. the size of the file) increases linearly with process count.
 The precise distribution of processes in the 3D grid is chosen automatically at runtime.
 See the Appendix for a more complete description of the code.